Environmental science

 Skills for your CV

 Studying an environmental science degree provides you with a broad understanding of current environmental issues and challenges on a local, national and global scale.
-You learn about the impact humans have on the environment and how to manage it.
+You learn about the impact humans have on the environment and how to predict and manage it.

 Areas covered can include environmental biology, geography, geology, chemistry, earth science, soil science and resource management.